 - Now we have to prepare the tomato sauce: as I explained before, in summer use fresh ripe tomatoes, and cook them until you make a thick sauce.
 Otherwise use a good tomato sauce, as I did this time: take a large pan and heat the extra virgin olive oil, then when it’s hot enough add the 2 cloves of garlic (smash it with the flat side of the knife).

-- Then, before the garlic gets too much golden color, add all the tomato sauce, and let it simmer at medium heat until thicker (but stir it sometimes, take care not to burn the sauce).
-The time depends on how much liquid it is your sauce, count 20-30 minutes about.
+- Then, before the garlic gets too much dark color, add all the tomato sauce, and let it simmer at medium heat until thicker (but stir it sometimes, take care not to burn the sauce).
+The time depends on how much liquid it is your sauce, count also 20-30 minutes about.
 Season with salt.

 - When the tomatoes/sauce is almost ready start to boil the water for the gnocchi (salted water, as for pasta).
 When it’s boiling drop the gnocchi inside (you can do it in 2-3 times if the pot is not big enough, you don’t have to put too many gnocchi in few water).